PH-KDX/fmc-flpl-gen/README.md

 ## FMC Flightplan Generator

 This program generates flight plans for the Flight Management Computer by Harry Xue.
+It also creates .kml files with a visual representation of the generated route, which can be imported into Google Maps.

 Ensure that `generator.py` is in the same directory as `airports.json` and `nav_data.json`.
 Run using Python 3.

 Does not require `pip`.

+When running the program on macOS, replace `airports.json` and `nav_data.json` on lines `30` and `33` of `generator.py` with their respective full paths on the user's system.

     Copyright 2020 PH-KDX, Eddie.